-By default, 5 instances are always instantiated in the protection relay, but need to be set "On" to be activated.
+By default, instance 1 is always instantiated in the protection relay, but needs to be set "On" to be activated.
 Since the protection relay's native IEC 61850 data model restricts client limit to five, the protection relay can have only five client connections in total, regardless of the protocols to which the clients belong.
 This includes the MMS clients and other communication protocol clients.